RakhithJK/spyder-ide-spyder-wiki/Beta-version-changelog.md

   `Ctrl+Shift+Tab` to go in forward or backward order, respectively.
 * Use `pycodestyle` package instead of `pep8` to do style analysis.

+#### IPython Console
+* Several improvements to its debugging experience:
+  - Restore the ability to inspect variables using the Variable Explorer.
+  - Make plotting work with a new `%plot` magic, but only using the `inline` backend (e.g. `%plot plt.plot(range(10))`).
+  - Add history browsing with the Up and Down arrow keys.
+  - Make the *Clear console* and *Reset* keyboard shortcuts to work.
+  - Show plots from the Variable Explorer.
+  - Change the current working directory using the Working Directory toolbar.
+  - Use `Ctrl+Shift+C` to copy text.
+* Automatically load the Cython extension if Cython is installed.

 #### Find in Files

 * Add options to search on the current file, project or path.